Skip to main content

 1

-Walk me through the most complex bug you have debugged in production.
-What was the symptom, the root cause, and how you found it?
+Walk me through the most complex bug you have debugged in production in the last year.
+Symptom, investigation, root cause, fix.

 What to listen for